 If you have emphysema or chronic bronchitis, you know how miserable it feels when you catch a cold.
 After all, breathing is difficult enough with a chronic obstructive pulmonary disease (COPD).
 Not only does catching a cold worsen your ability to breathe and be active, but the cold virus increases your chance of getting a more serious respiratory tract infection.
 Here's what you should know to stay well.

-What Is Emphysema and Chronic Bronchitis?
+What Are Emphysema and Chronic Bronchitis?

 In the United States, COPD is vastly underdiagnosed.
 While only 15% to 20% of smokers are diagnosed with COPD, experts believe the majority of smokers develop some degree of airflow obstruction.

 A cold is a viral respiratory illness that mainly affects your nose and throat, but in some instances, it can affect your airways.
-When you have emphysema or chronic bronchitis, you already have some difficulty breathing because of the damaged airways and lungs.
+When you have emphysema or chronic bronchitis, you already have some difficulty breathing because of the damaged airways in your lungs.
 Catching a respiratory virus along with COPD can hinder breathing even more and can cause the following changes in your symptoms:

-- An increase in phlegm
+- An increase in phlegm production

 - An increase in the thickness or stickiness of the phlegm